Rice 101: Can Slow Cookers Really Cook Rice?

 If you’re still reading, chances are you want to learn a thing or two about cooking perfect rice with your slow cooker.
 Read on as we break down the basics of cooking rice with a slow cooker.

-Steps to Observe When Cooking Rice With a Slow Cooker
+Steps to Observe When Cooking Rice in a Slow Cooker

 Although using a slow cooker is fairly straightforward, knowing the right steps to take will increase the chance of producing fluffy edible rice.
 Below are some of the main steps to follow when looking to prepare a delicious serving of white, brown, or wild rice.